anhnguyendepocen/MIDS-251/sparkcluster/readme.md

      $ $HADOOP_HOME/sbin/start-master.sh
      $ $SPARK_HOME/sbin/start-master.sh

 This is an example - you'll need to format and start the HDFS file system, or maybe you'd like yarn as well.
+It's all there except for the native libraries, which I'll be adding soon.